laperlej/zellij-sessionizer/README.md

 - up/down arrow: select previous/next folder
 - enter: create session based on selected folder
-- other characters will populate a search bar.
-Currently uses naive search, fuzzy find will come soon.
+- other characters will populate a search bar that will apply fuzzy find.

 ## Installation